 9. Tea and Chocolate – Lavender is showing up in tea, chocolate, cookies, mints and more.

-What’s your favorite use for lavender?
+Lavender is certainly one of the best essential oils.
+What's your favorite use for lavender?

 You Might Also Like